-Joseph De Leo is a visual artist.
-He has worked in painting, photography, printmaking and sculpture.
-His current work examines the formal and narrative potential of photography as an abstract medium.
-He employs a variety of photographic techniques including cameras, scanners and digital media to create images that explore the boundaries of abstraction and representation.
-He draws upon the visual traditions of minimal and abstract painting - namely, color, pattern and scale - to evoke alternative visions of the familiar.
+I am a photographer and visual artist.
+I have worked in painting, photography, printmaking and sculpture.
+My current work examines the formal and narrative potential of photography as an abstract medium.
+I employ a variety of photographic techniques including cameras, scanners and digital media to create images that explore the boundaries of abstraction and representation.
+The images are not pure abstractions, as they are composed of recognizable features and elements.
+By manipulating these features, the images lose their real world specificity and present new readings.
+I draw upon the visual traditions of contemporary photography and modernist painting - namely, color, pattern, space and scale - to evoke alternative visions of the familiar.

 1994 BFA, Rhode Island School of Design, Providence RI

 1989 Photographic Studies, The School of the Museum of Fine Arts, Boston MA